-Figure 4 shows the monitoring of the receiver gain for cycle 037 of S3B.
-The mean value over the cycle is 4.5mv/K and 4.45mV/K for channel 23.8GHz and 36.5GHz respectively.
-These values are close to values estimated on-ground during characterization of the instrument (4.52mV/K and 4.5mV/K for channels 23.8GHz and 36.5GHz respectively).
+Figure 4 shows the monitoring of the receiver gain for cycle 045 of S3B.
+The mean value over the cycle is 4.52mv/K and 4.46mV/K for channel 23.8GHz and 36.5GHz respectively.
+These values are close to values estimated on-ground during characterization of the instrument (4.52mV/K and 4.6mV/K for channels 23.8GHz and 36.5GHz respectively).

 For both channels, nominal behavior is observed since only 1 cycle of data is considered in this section.
+One orbit file is missing in Figure 4 for S3B due to a ground segment anomaly (see details in section 5).